jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 # DLT Tables = Materialized Views
 - The Delta Live Tables runtime automatically creates MVs in the Delta format and ensures they contain the latest result of the query.
-- MVs results are [refreshed incrementally](https://docs.databricks.com/en/optimizations/incremental-refresh.html) avoiding the need to completely rebuild the view when new data arrives.
+- MVs results are [refreshed incrementally](https://docs.databricks.com/en/optimizations/incremental-refresh.html) wherever possible avoiding the need to completely rebuild the view when new data arrives.
 An internal state is kept for this.
 This is done by Databricks in a "best-effort attempt".
 - MVs are powerful because they can handle any changes in the input.
 Each time the pipeline updates, query results are recalculated to reflect changes in upstream datasets.

 > [!NOTE]
 > If you modify data (using INSERT, UPDATE, …) of an MV, the modification is undone by the next refresh.

 ## Consider using a materialized view when:
-- Materialized views should be used for data processing tasks such as transformations (updates, deletions...), aggregations, Change-Data-Capture or pre-computing slow queries and frequently used computations e.g. in Silver- and Gold-Layer.
+- Doing transformations (updates, deletions...), aggregations, Change-Data-Capture or pre-computing slow queries or using frequently needed computations e.g. in Silver- and Gold-Layer.
 - Multiple downstream queries consume the table.
 Because views are computed on demand, the view is re-computed every time the view is queried.
 - You want to view the results of a query during development.
 Because tables are materialized and can be viewed and queried outside of the pipeline, using tables during development can help validate the correctness of computations.
 After validating, convert queries that do not require materialization into views.